-- Lesson Title. - Date Created. - Version. - Purpose of the Lesson: An overview about the lesson for the instructor's own knowledge. - Time for Training. - Prerequisite Training Requirements: Students' previous experience and training requirements. - Target Audience: A description of who should be taking part in the lesson. - Lesson References: A trusted resource to refresh the instructor's understanding, clarify doubts, or verify previously learned concepts. - Lesson Objectives: Statements that indicate how students will achieve the purpose of the lesson. - Instructor Notes: Detailed notes for the instructor, including an overview and summary of the lesson. - PowerPoint Slides with Instructor Activities. - Lesson Wrap-up: Guidance on wrapping up the lesson, including lesson references, summary, questions, and Talent Management System (TMS) assessment and survey information.
-Instructors should review the objectives to ensure that the students feel comfortable with what they were supposed to have learned according to the objectives.
+- Lesson Title - Date Created - Version - Purpose of the Lesson: An overview about the lesson for the instructor's own knowledge - Time for Training - Prerequisite Training Requirements: Students' previous experience and training requirements - Target Audience: A description of who should be taking part in the lesson - Lesson References: Where to find relevant material on which the instruction is based - Lesson Objectives: Statements that indicate how students will achieve the purpose of the lesson - Instructor Notes: Detailed notes for the instructor, including an overview and summary of the lesson. - PowerPoint Slides with Instructor Activities - Lesson Wrap-up: Guidance on wrapping up the lesson, including lesson references, summary, questions, and Talent Management System (TMS) assessment and survey information.
+Instructors should review the objectives to ensure that the students feel comfortable with what they were supposed to have learned according to the objectives